Virgin Islands Travel Information

 On shore:110/220v North American plug so North American can use appliances without an adaptor.

-The main supermarket, Riteway is found on Tortola.
-European imports are heavily taxed so you can expect to pay more than at home.
+There are many supermarkets on the main islands.
+Imports are heavily taxed so you can expect to pay more than at home.
 Once in the islands it is more difficult to purchase supplies with smaller limited stores only available.

-The British Virgin Island’s country code is +1284.
+The British Virgin Island country code is +1284, for the US Virgin islands it is the US code of +1.
 Many hotels and resorts have direct dialling facilities (IDD), and card phones are available in post offices and stores, the local mobile network is Digicel.
 More and more restaurants and cafes are now offering wifi services.